What is the difference between DWI and DWAI?

 - Impairment is defined as impairment to any extent of the physical and mental abilities needed to be possessed in order to operate a vehicle as a reasonable and prudent driver.

 - DWI: Operating a Motor Vehicle While Intoxicated is a misdemeanor offense which means that if a person is convicted of this offense he/she would have a criminal record.
 First time offenders face a maximum one-year jail term and/or a fine of $500-$1000 and a mandatory license revocation of six months.
-In New York State, any conviction for a DWI related misdemeanor results in the installation of a Ignitiona Interlock Device.
+In the Bronx, any conviction for a DWI related misdemeanor results in the installation of an Ignitiona Interlock Device.
 There is no enhancement of sanctions if the defendant has a prior conviction of DWAI.
 A prior conviction for DWI within the last 10 years will result in a felony charge and enhanced sanctions.

 - DWAI: Operating a Motor Vehicle While Ability Impaired is a traffic infraction and not a crime.
 If convicted of this offense you will not have a criminal record.
 A first time offender shall be punishable by a maximum jail term of 15 days and/or a fine of $300-$500 and a license suspension of 90 days.
 A second time offender within 5 years shall be punishable by a maximum jail term of 30 days, and/or a fine of $500-$750 and a license suspension of 6 months.
 A third time offender shall be punishable by a maximum jail term of 90 days, and/or a fine of $750-$1500 and a license suspension of 6 months.

-What are the different crimes involving alcohol and drug-related driving violations in New York State?
+What are the different crimes involving alcohol and drug-related driving violations in the Bronx?

 - Aggravated DWI: Aggravated Driving While Intoxicated: .18 BAC or higher.

 - DWI Driving While Intoxicated: .08 BAC* or higher or other evidence of intoxication